wjkowalski/williamkowalski.com-front-page-glowup-2023/README.md

 # williamkowalski.com-front-page-glowup-2023
 My site has been on WP for many years.
-I've redesigned just the front page in naked HTML/CSS/JS.
-Includes popup ostrich.
+I'm interested in moving away from WP now in cases where it's not specifically needed, so I've redesigned the front page in naked HTML/CSS/JS.
+Nothing very special.
+Has two features that you might like: HTML/CSS cards that flip on hover, and a button that triggers a JS function that makes an ostrich head pop up at the bottom of the screen.